Hari-Vijayaraghavan96/Coffee-Shop-Sales-Analysis/README.md

 <li><b>Data Transformation:</b> Utilized Power Query Editor to perform data cleaning operations such as removing duplicates, filtering rows, and transforming data types.</li>

 ### MySql & DAX
-Utilized MySql and DAX to make measures and calculations for Total sales, Total orders, Total quantity sold, Sales analysis by weekdays and weekends, Sales analysis by store location, Daily sales with average line, Sales analysis by product category, Sales analysis by days and hours
+Utilized MySql and DAX to make measures and calculations for Total sales, Total orders, Total quantity sold, Sales analysis by weekdays and weekends, Sales analysis by store location, Daily sales with average line, Sales analysis by product category, Sales analysis by days and hours.

 ## Visualization Used in Power BI
 <li><b>Total Sales Analysis:</b> Card and line chart to visualize total sales over different time periods.</li>